 We were able to visit Mexico ourselves to see the vibrant Mayan culture and laughing children despite the low-income area.

 While in Yucatan, we met our Director, Sammy Dzib, who shares the same mission of the Thomas Gaiter Foundation.

 In addition to clothing, Dzib helped distribute donations to families, the elderly, and the blind.

-TGF was able to help one of our closest global neighbors while Dzib was able to give back to the community he grew up in.
+TGF was able to help one of our closest global neighbors while Dzib was able to give back to the community.